ibexa/documentation-developer/docs/guide/personalization/developer_guide/user_api.md

 |`source`|An ID of the source of the specified user's metadata.|alphanumeric|
 |`userid`|An ID of the tracked user in the website (for example, an internal customer code, a session code or a cookie for anonymous users.|alphanumeric|

+  !!! caution "Parameter encoding limitations"

+      All parameters must be URL-encoded (see RFC 3986) and cannot contain slash, backslash or space characters.

 ### Source

 The `source` parameter defines the system that stores the specified user's metadata.